Find Affordable College Courses

 18 Yearly Graduations

 University of Vermont comes in at #7 on our list of the most popular colleges offering bachelor's degrees in behavioral aspects of health.
 Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,392 per year, while in-state graduate students, on average, pay $12,294 per year.
-The behavioral aspects of health program at University of Vermont awarded 18 bachelor's degrees during the 2020-2021 school year.
-About 89% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,280 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 18 people received their bachelor's degree in behavioral aspects of health from UVM.
+Of these students, 84% were women and 16% were members of underrepresented racial-ethnic groups.

 #8